Getting free shipping is just one of the many benefits of becoming an Amazon Prime member.

 Yes, you can understand paying a shipping fee for something like a mattress or a widescreen TV, but for something small, like a pair of socks or a necklace, it’s pretty annoying.

-Who wants to pay $6 in shipping fees for a $3 mug?
-No one that’s who!
+But paying $6 in shipping fee for a $3 mug?

-Well, you could join Amazon Prime – it’s about $100 for the year.
+Obviously, if you do buy a lot from the World’s Largest Retailer, get Prime.
+It’s about $100 a year.
 You get free shipping on most items, plus access to movies, music, and a few other things.

 But, what if you don’t want to join Prime?